Kathal (film): Plot

 In the end, Amiya rejoins her friends and it is revealed that the jackfruits were actually stolen by a group of monkeys.

 Production

 Development

-The film was officially announced in March - 2022.
+The film was officially announced in March 2022.
 While preparing for her role, actress Sanya Malhotra who plays a police inspector in the film, had a "macho" or masculine image in mind, but later when she met actual female police personnel, she realised that the character could be feminine as well, wearing nose-in, earing and even make up; kind and gentle instead of cursing profusely.
-Actors especially Sanya Mahlhotra worked with dialect coach Suraj Naggar to learn the Bundelkhandi accent of Hindi for the film.
+Actors especially Sanya Malhotra worked with dialect coach Suraj Naggar to learn the Bundelkhandi accent of Hindi for the film.

 Filming

 The film was mainly shot in the village San Khini in Bhitarwar tehsil of Gwalior district in Madhya Pradesh.
 Later, some scenes were shot in Gohad in Bhind district of the state.
 The film wrapped up shooting in May 2022.